happycube/cxadc-linux3/README.md

 # cxadc

-cxadc is an alternative Linux driver for the Conexant CX2388x video capture chips used on many PCI TV cards.
-It configures the CX2388x to capture raw samples from the input ports, allowing these cards to be used as a low-cost 28-40Mhz 10bit ADC for SDR and similar applications.
+cxadc is an alternative Linux driver for the Conexant CX2388x video capture chips used on many PCI TV cards and cheep PCIE (with 1x bridige chip) capture cards It configures the CX2388x to capture raw 8bit or 16bit unsigned samples from the input ports, allowing these cards to be used as a low-cost 28-40Mhz 10bit ADC for SDR and similar applications.

 The regular cx88 driver in Linux provides support for capturing composite